mdzhang/mdzhang.com/source/blog/code/2016-09-10-create-ruby-gem-that-adds-rake-tasks.html.markdown

 ## Integrate our gem with plain old Ruby projects

-Provide a `Rakefile` that gem users can load into their Rakefiles.
+Provide a `Rakefile` that gem users can load into their Rakefiles:

 ```ruby
 # lib/Rakefile